jaydulera/AI-Model-for-Epidemiology-of-Tuberculosis/TB/README.md

 - XG Boost

 **Final Models**
 This section includes the code for the most efficient of the prospective models used for prediction.
-Following are the fianl models :
+Following are the final models :

 - **Convolutional Neural Networks (CNN)** - MOST EFFICIENT